AmbryN/pizza-shop/README.md

 # Pizza Shop

-Pizza ordering service using Django, PostgreSQL hosted in the could on Heroku
+Pizza ordering service using Django and PostgreSQL which is hosted in the cloud on Heroku

 ## About